It's time for an update

 • Compact size

-One of the biggest benefits of a combi boiler is that it's small in size.
-Given that external storage tanks are not required for a combi boiler, the entire system is controlled through the same appliance, including heating and hot water.
-This allows them to easily fit into kitchen cupboards, bathrooms and airing cupboards.
+A key benefit of a combi boiler is its space-saving design.Given that external storage tanks are not required as the entire system is controlled through the same appliance, including heating and hot water.
+This design ensures they seamlessly integrate into kitchen cupboards, bathrooms, and airing cupboards, also making them easy to install.

-Another advantage of a combi boiler is its efficiency.
+Another advantage of a combi boiler is its energy efficiency.
 Some modern combi boilers are built with a flue gas heat recovery system, which works by collecting the gas created by burning gas or oil and using it to heat water from the mains.
-This allows the system to burn less fuel and achieve an efficiency of over 90% in the process, helping to reduces a household’s heating bills.
+This allows the system to burn less fuel and achieve an efficiency of over 90% in the process, helping to reduces a household’s energy bills.

 • Saves money